Derfuu/Derfuu_ComfyUI_ModdedNodes/README.md

     - Ceil - rounding up float value ex: 1.01 --> 2
     - Floor - rounding down float value ex: 1.99 --> 1
     - Absolute - return only positive (or negative) value on your choice (default - positive)
+  - String operations:
+    - Concat - concatenates 2 strings (texts) divided with delimiter if you need one
+    - Replace - replace substring with other
+      - Strict mode - replace all occurrences of the pattern in the text with another string
+      - RegEx mode - replace all occurrences of a pattern matching RegEx in the text with another string
 - Math
   - sum - (A + B)
   - subtract - (A - B)